What is a Land Registry title plan?

 What is the General Boundary?

 The General Boundaries system is used in England and Wales for registering land.
-The title plan shows the boundary of the property in relation to other physical features on the ground such as hedges, trees or walls.
+The title plan shows the property's boundary concerning other physical features on the ground, such as hedges, trees or walls.

 What is the difference between a physical boundary and the legal boundary?